get-convex/convex-backend/README.md

   ensure things will work if you wipe your local database and start from scratch.
 We do not provide support for upgrading an existing local-backend to a newer version.
+- If you're using both the local backend and the hosted cloud platform, make sure to run `npx convex dev` or `just convex dev` before you start testing your client.
+The `dev` command will take care of updating your `.env.local` file with the correct `CONVEX_URL`.

 ## Repository layout